Intelligent Progress Rollup: How Rhythms Calculates Parent Progress

 Can I see why Rhythms chose a specific calculation method?

 Yes.
-Click on the parent's progress value to see the "Contributing Items" section, which shows how each child contributes and which calculation method is being used.
+Click on the parent's progress value to see how each child contributes and which calculation method is being used.
+Children are organized under Key Results, Initiatives, and Child Objectives sections.

 What if Rhythms gets the calculation wrong?